 With SPAM around every corner, just a fraction of the immensity of content produced on the web each day drives significant business value, and it’s extremely difficult to standardize and define.
 Content like this has its own soul that resonates with its intended audience, and it’s unique as you are.
 You may get content like this every once in a while by paying by the word, but it’s a crap shoot.

 I don’t have the perfect answer to this SPAM-producing conundrum we’re in right now, but I ask that businesses and writers alike start opening their minds to post-publish compensation based on traffic, social shares, conversions and other variables that denote real value.
 Even a mix of compensation, with some up front and some later, makes far more business sense.
-I know this type of compensation is difficult to measure and delays gratification, but I fear what may happen if we continue to incentivize writers by the word.
+This type of compensation is difficult to measure and delays gratification, but I fear what may happen if we continue to incentivize writers by the word.

-I promise Panda isn’t the only update Google will release that focuses on content quality over quantity.
+Panda isn’t the only update Google will release that focuses on content quality over quantity.
 I believe social media relevance search algorithm updates will have some of the most dramatic impacts on quality over quantity in the near future, and they will have nothing to do with word count.
 Let’s start treating content as unique and limitless in its value when done right.
 It can’t be one-size-fits-all.